Scientists discover Earth has a second (very tiny) moon

 The last asteroid to get caught in Earth's orbit was 2006 RH120.
 The space rock, which orbits the sun and passes close to Earth every few decades, was captured by the planet's gravity in June 2006 and stayed until around September 2007, before it swung back out into the solar system.

-More information about the mini-moon could be revealed in the coming weeks and months, as astronomers continue to observe the object.
+More information about the mini-moon could be revealed in the coming weeks and months as astronomers continue to observe it.

 The Catalina Sky Survey, a NASA-funded project, aims to scan the cosmos to discover and track near-Earth objects, particularly those that could pose a threat to Earth.